ilswh/quiz-romcom/README.md

 ## Features

 I have five features.
 First is the startbutton and the introduction.
 Secondly is the quiz that consist of 12 questions which each has 3 options.
 Thirdly is the next-button which takes you to a new question.
 Fourth is the scoreboard that keeps track of how many right and wrong answers the user have made..
-The fifth feature is the restart feature
+The fifth feature is the restart feature which becomes availble after going through all 12 questions.

 IMPORTANT: Remember to always include a screenshot of each individual feature!